dbraben/movie-listings/README.md

 # The Movie Listings
 This is a Movie Listing project using React Hook.
 The project as of Jan 2019 makes use of Create React App @ 16.7.0-alpha.2 so it's not supposed to be used in any production application and was developed for a bit of fun.

 This solution uses Google's WorkBox service work for PWA capabilities by overriding the OOTB Create-React-App service worker using a config-override.js during compiling process.
+THE SERVICE WORKER WILL ONLY CACHE ON PRODUCTION BUILD.
+So, for example, localhost:5000 rather than the usual dev address of localhost:3000 for a Create-React-App setup.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.